 For an independent research project, students design and execute a formal research proposal using questionnaires, interviews, field observation, content analysis, available data or an experiment to answer specific hypotheses.
 Students have the opportunity to present their research at the Associated Colleges of the Chicago Area Student Research Symposium or the Elmhurst College Research and Performance Showcase, and to submit it for publication in Investigations, the College’s journal for student work.

 Here are some examples of independent research topics:

 - Media portrayals of racial stereotypes

 This type of study primarily involves library readings on a student-selected topic or issue and may include data collection among persons who are involved with the issue (supervisors, therapists, workers, victims or participants).
 The work is an extension of a topic from a previously completed regular course in sociology, social work or criminal justice.

 Elmhurst maintains an active local chapter of Pi Gamma Mu, the national social science honor society, which encourages excellence in the social sciences.
 The society not only recognizes scholarship achievements, but also offers enrichment opportunities through service projects, publications, scholarships, and lectureship grants.

 Junior and senior sociology or criminal justice students become eligible to join when they meet the following criteria: upper 35 percent of their class, a grade average of B or better, and 20 semester hours completed in social science courses.

 Some courses incorporate a service-learning component through which students acquire academic knowledge through benevolent service, critical reflection and discussions in groups.
-Past service projects include tutoring at-risk grade school students, helping Cook County Jail inmates complete their GEDs, teaching English to new immigrants, helping severely disabled children in developmental programs, and working in homeless shelters.
+Past service projects include tutoring disadvantaged grade school students, helping Cook County Jail inmates complete their GEDs, teaching English to new immigrants, helping children with differing abilities in developmental programs, and working in homeless shelters.